Toms223/PersonalExpenses/README.md

 - No sensitive data is logged or exposed in client-side code
 - HTTPS is enforced in production environments

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Follow the existing code style and patterns
-4. Add tests for new functionality
-5. Commit your changes (`git commit -m 'Add amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue on GitHub or contact the development team.

 ## Roadmap

 - [ ] Expense categories and tagging system